-The Chicago Independent Media Alliance (CIMA) was created as a direct response to changes in the media ecosystem, especially related to advertising revenue declines.
+The Chicago Independent Media Alliance (CIMA) was created in 2019 by the Chicago Reader as a direct response to changes in the media ecosystem, especially related to advertising revenue declines.
 For a dozen years, we watched many of Chicago’s legacy newsrooms and new media entities fold.
 We believed the creation of an alliance for local and independent media could help create a more healthy, viable media ecosystem.

-CIMA knows that a range of solutions are needed.
+CIMA—now a project of the nonprofit Reader Institute for Community Journalism, publishers of the Reader—knows that a range of solutions are needed.
 The impact of COVID-19 has been devastating for independent media, slashing advertising budgets by more than half in a short period of time and suddenly canceling scheduled events and fundraising initiatives.
-CIMA aims to create a space for local and independent media to meet and collaborate on revenue-generating projects.
-CIMA’s goals include helping to bring more resources into this ecosystem, and to raise awareness of the vibrant diversity of independent media.
+CIMA aims to create a space for local and independent media to meet and collaborate on revenue-generating projects, including our annual joint fundraiser which has raised more than $500,000 over three years.
+CIMA’s goals include helping to bring more resources into this ecosystem, boosting equity in government and corporate advertising, and raising awareness of the vibrant diversity of independent media.

 The History of CIMA

 CIMA’s State and National Partners

 Local News Lab hosted by the Democracy Fund